oguzkaganozt/actuation_porting/DEVNOTES.md

 ## DDS
 - do we need message converter ? try building .idl messages with rosidl instead of cyclonedds idlc
 - Validate cycloneDDS <-> ROS2 communication with the native ROS2 nodes
+- Validate the message conversion between ROS2 and Zephyr

+## MISC
+- Compare launch structure and synchronization with the native ROS2 nodes
+- Compare the logging and logging structure with the native ROS2 nodes

 ## NOTES
 - try-catch should be used in critical functions, because it is hard to port the code without it

-## TESTING

-- Validate the parameter handling with the native ROS2 nodes
-- Validate the message conversion between ROS2 and Zephyr
-- Validate node functionality with native ROS2 nodes
-- Validate launch structure and synchronization with the native ROS2 nodes
-- Validate the timer and callback structure with the native ROS2 nodes
-- Validate the logging and logging structure with the native ROS2 nodes